AztecProtocol/aztec-packages/docs/docs/developers/tutorials/writing_token_contract.md

 Unconstrained functions can be thought of as view functions from Solidity--they only return information from the contract storage or compute and return data without modifying contract storage.

 The `compute_note_hash_and_nullifier` function allows contract devs to specify how to compute notes and nullifiers.
-This must be included in every contract because it depends on the storage slots, which are defined when we set up storage.
+This must be included in every contract because it depends on the note type ID and storage slots, which are defined when we set up storage.
+You can learn more about storage slot and note type IDs [here](../contracts/writing_contracts/storage/storage_slots.md).

 ## Contract dependencies